Astra Planeta – When the Greek Gods Were Planets

 Planets and Gods by A89iksm on Deviant Art.

-The Astra Planeta was a group of five gods, the “Wandering Stars”, from Greek mythology, who were sometimes also referred to as the Astra.
+The Astra Planeta were a group of five Greek gods, the “Wandering Stars”, sometimes also referred to as the Astra.

 They were considered to be the five sons of the Titan Astraeus, god of dusk or twilight and the goddess of the Dawn, Eos.